 If an agreement cannot be achieved on one or more of the important issues, including the termination of the marriage itself, then a contested divorce may result.
-In that event, either a judge or magistrate would hear testimony and receive evidence on whatever contested issues remain in a divorce and make a decision resolving the issue.
-Contested divorces may take anywhere from ninety days to a year to complete.
-A lot depends on the condition of the court's docket.
-A contested divorce is one which cannot be settled by agreement of the parties as to division of property, allocation of parental rights and responsibilities, support, etc. In the event that a divorce is contested, a full hearing is held in front of a judge or magistrate setting out all of the problems and presenting evidence regarding property, allocation of parental rights and responsibilities, etc. The decision is then handed down by a judge or magistrate which may or may not be something that you would have been satisfied with in an agreed divorce.
-By necessity, contested divorces are more expensive than uncontested divorces as far as attorneys' fees are concerned because they take more time and effort.
+A contested divorce is one which cannot be settled by agreement of the parties as to division of property, allocation of parental rights and responsibilities, support, grounds, or some other issue.
+In the event that a divorce is contested, a full hearing is in front of a judge or magistrate setting out evidence concerning the unresolved issues, such as presenting evidence regarding property division, allocation of parental rights and responsibilities, or whatever the contested issue or issues are.
+The decision is then handed down by a judge or magistrate which may or may not be something that you would have been satisfied with in an agreed divorce.
+By necessity, contested divorces are more expensive than uncontested divorces as far as attorneys' fees and expenses of litigation are concerned because they take more time and effort.